yeslogic/prince-docs/docs/javascript.md

 ```
 *Boxes* are JavaScript objects with some or all of the following properties:

     type =          "BODY" |
                     "COLUMN" |
                     "FLEXLINE" |
                     "FOOTNOTES" |
                     "FLOATS" |
                     "BOX" |
                     "LINE" |
                     "SPAN" |
                     "TEXT" |
                     "SVG" |
                     "IMAGE"
     pageNum =       the page of the current box
     x =             x-coordinate, in pt
     y =             y-coordinate, in pt (set to zero on some boxes)
     w =             width, in pt
     h =             height, in pt (set to zero on some boxes)
     baseline =      the y-coordinate of the baseline of the box,
                     ie. the line that the text rests on, in pt -
                     applies only to inline boxes
+    marginTop
+    marginRight
+    marginBottom
+    marginLeft =    the used values for margins
+    floatPosition = "TOP" | "BOTTOM"
     children =      array of child boxes
     parent =        parent box
     element =       DOM element for box (may be null)
     pseudo =        pseudo-element name or null
     text =          string
     src =           URL string for images
     style =         CSS style object for box

 The `x`, `y`, `w`, `h` and `baseline` measures, defining respectively the x- and y-coordinates and the width and height of the *box*, use the same coordinate system as the PDF, i.e. the box tracking units are measured in points (`pt`) and the origin is the lower left corner of the page.